API

 What tools does the MCP server expose?

-Four read-only tools: lookup_provider_by_npi (full provider record by NPI), search_providers (filtered list by state/city/zip/license_status), get_dso_affiliation (Dental Service Organization chain inference), and get_territory_summary (aggregate market intelligence for a geography).
+Eight read-only tools: lookup_provider_by_npi (full provider record by NPI), search_providers (filtered list by state/city/zip/license_status), get_dso_affiliation (Dental Service Organization chain inference), get_territory_summary (aggregate market intelligence for a geography), get_market_positioning (market-multiple positioning band vs the national benchmark), get_medicaid_rates (state Medicaid dental fee schedule by procedure), score_providers (acquisition-readiness ranking with per-factor breakdown), and get_license_events (dated license-event history for one NPI).

 What does each call cost?

-Two billing rails.
-On the Bearer-token subscription rail, calls ride your existing tier rate limit (Pro/Rep 500 req/min, Team 200, Enterprise 1,000+).
-On the x402 per-call rail, prices range from $0.10 (basic lookup) to $2.50 (territory rollup) in USDC on Base mainnet.
+Three billing rails.
+On the Bearer-token subscription rail, calls ride your existing tier rate limit (API Starter 60 req/min, Team 200, API Pro 500, Enterprise 1,000+).
+On the two per-call rails, prices range from $0.50 (basic lookup) to $2.50 (territory rollup): pay in USDC on Base mainnet via x402, or by credit card via MPP (a Stripe Shared Payment Token, so agents without a crypto wallet can still pay per call).
 Subscription becomes more economical above ~$30/mo of per-call spend.

 Is there a free tier?